 Secrets to Perfect Healthy Chicken Pot Pie

-My tricks and tips for making a healthy chicken pot pie filling that’s creamy and delicious without the usage of butter or heavy cream arises from several key ingredients.
+My tricks and tips for making a healthy chicken pot pie filling that’s creamy and delicious without the usage of butter or heavy cream arise from several key ingredients.

 - Unsweetened Almond Milk.
-It’s only about 30 calories per cup but is very creamy, so it generates a perfect base for cream sauces and fillings like this in chicken pot pie.
-If you want the pie to be dairy free and have been looking for a milk replacement for chicken pot pie, almond milk is a perfect choice.
+It’s only about 30 calories per cup but is very creamy, so it generates a perfect base for cream sauces and fillings like this in a chicken pot pie.
+If you want the pie to be dairy-free and have been looking for a milk replacement for chicken pot pie, almond milk is a perfect choice.

 - Mushroom.
 Because of the general insufficient mushroom enthusiasm that one encounters when one posts recipes online, I realize mushrooms really are a controversial ingredient, but they are sooo amazing in HEALTHY CHICKEN POT PIE.
 They provide the filling an abundant, savory depth.
 Now when I eat pot pie, when it doesn’t contain mushrooms, I really feel they are missing.

 - Shredded Chicken.
 Very healthy protein!
 You are able to speed the recipe up by utilizing shredded store bought rotisserie chicken.

 - Fresh Thyme.
 Absolutely worthwhile with this pot pie recipe.
 You are able to swap dried, but it just won’t be as awesome, and awesome is what I’m hungry for when I crave chicken pot pie.

 - Cut the Crust.
 While I can’t envision a healthier chicken pot pie without crust, I discovered that not merely is sticking with the top one alone a substantial calorie savings, but I preferred the pot pie in this manner!